A-ryan-Kalra/huddle-hub/README.md

 <br/>

-# 🎭 Roles:
+# 🛡️🗡️Roles:

 > [!NOTE]
 >
-> ### Roles have been assigned in the workspace to help everyone cooperate effectively.
+> ### Roles have been assigned in the workspace to help everyone cooperate effectively. 😄

 <br/>